When does the whole world mean only Christian believers?

 Then John says “but not for ours only” … that is, Jesus Christ is the propitiation not only for the sins of the “we” in Vs 1, but “also for the whole world”.
 Now anyone who can reasonably think will understand that the group represented by “the whole world” must be a larger group than the group represented by “we”, “our” and “ours”.
 This is very basic logic.

 Just think it through and see the stupidity of such teaching.
-In 1 John 2:1, “we’ is all Christians, yet in 1 John 2:2 they are now Jewish Christians only (“our sins”, “ours”).
+According to calvinists, in 1 John 2:1, “we’ is all Christians, yet in 1 John 2:2 they are now Jewish Christians only (“our sins”, “ours”).
 And that’s not all folks!
 Just 2 verses earlier, John says that if “we” confess “our sins” God is faithful and just to forgive us our sins.
 This is clearly the same group that John is talking to just 2 verses later in 1 John 2:1, and whose sins (“our sins”) in 1 John 2:2 are now only the sins of Israel!
+Is it only Jewish Christians who may confess and be forgiven?
 Calvinists, you are all over the place with your reasoning here.
 You jump in and out of various explanations as it pleases you.
 If “our sins” in 1 John 1:9 may be applied to the sins of all Christians for all time, then “our sins’ in 1 John 2:2 must likewise be applied to all Christians for all time.
 Likewise, if the “we” who have an advocate, Jesus Christ the Righteous, in 1 John 2:1 applies to all Christians of all time, then “our sins” in 1 John 2:2 must also apply to all Christians of all time.

 And, here’s the part the calvinists just hate about this passage.
 If Jesus Christ is the propitiation for “our sins” in 1 John 2:2, then “and not for ours only, but also for [the sins of] the whole world“ must apply to a larger group than the all Christians of all time who may claim forgiveness of sins (1 John 1:9) and Jesus Christ as advocate (1 John 2:1).
 That is, it not only includes all those represented by “we” but also (that is, added to the number) others not represented by “we“.
 And, if “the whole world” is a bigger group than all Christians of all time, then it must include non-Christians!
 Primary school children can understand this, so why can’t the calvinists?
 The answer is that they probably do understand this, yet they don’t want to admit that they have got it totally wrong.
 Calvinists can never be wrong!
 Therefore, no matter how clearly one spells out the truth, they just will not see it, in fact, will refuse to see it.